axel-lord/spel-katalog/lua_api.md

 ### `None`
 A null value separate from lua nil, used for optional values.
+Provided in the global scope.

 ### `settings`
 Current settings as a table.
+Provided as a member of the module.

+### `data`
+Batch data, provided as a table/vector in global scope.